SpektraSystems/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Walkthroughs/11-Create a VM with the CLI.md

----
-wts:
-    title: '11 - Create a VM with the CLI'
-    module: 'Module 02 - Core Azure Services'
----
 # 11 - Create a VM with the CLI

 In this walkthrough, we will install the Azure CLI locally, create a resource group and virtual machine, use the Cloud Shell, and review Azure Advisor recommendations.